Yellow Fever

 Understanding Yellow Fever

 Yellow fever is a mosquito-borne acute viral haemorrhagic disease which is caused by the yellow fever virus.
 The majority of the infected persons are asymptomatic or have only mild illness.
-Symptoms include
+Clinical signs and symptoms of yellow fever include fever, headache, myalgia, nausea and vomiting.
+A more severe form is characterised by high fever, jaundice, bleeding, and eventually shock and failure of multiple organs.

 Symptoms usually develop within three to six days after the mosquito bite.
 Recovery from yellow fever infection results in lifelong immunity.
 A small proportion of patients who contract the virus develop severe symptoms and approximately half of those with severe disease die within seven to 10 days.